This professional is available for new clients.

 A bit about me

 As a qualified counsellor, I believe in building a warm, trusting, non-judgemental relationship and believe that these values are the most important aspects of working together to enable change.
 Working with the client always at the centre, I work with people of all ages.
-I enjoy working with young people and with adults.
-I am also qualified in Coaching and sometime counselling and coaching can work well together depending on your needs.
+I enjoy working with both young people and with adults.
+I am also qualified in Coaching and sometimes counselling and coaching can work well together depending on your needs.
 This is always led by you

 Everyone is different and everyone has different needs, acknowledging that what might work for one may not work for another.